Max Payne 2: The Fall of Max Payne: Plot

 Their search leads them to a construction site, which Max and Mona discover is being used as a base by the Cleaners.
 After killing most of them, Winterson arrives and holds Mona at gunpoint.
 Mona claims that Winterson is there to kill her, while Winterson insists that she is simply trying to arrest a fleeing fugitive.
 After several moments of consideration, Max fatally shoots Winterson, allowing Mona to escape.
 Before she dies, Winterson shoots Max, hospitalizing him.
 The game then returns to the earlier hospital scene, where Max eliminates the Cleaners trying to kill him and escapes.
-He decides to visit Senator Alfred Woden (John Braden), the leader of the Inner Circle, who reveals that Vlad is also a member and the one who hired the Cleaners to eliminate his opposition in order to take over both the Inner Circle and New York's criminal underworld.
+He decides to visit Senator Alfred Woden (John Braden), the leader of the Inner Circle, who reveals that Vlad is the leader and the one who hired the Cleaners to eliminate his opposition in order to take over both the Inner Circle and New York's criminal underworld.

 Now aware of Vlad's deception, Max raids his restaurant, but finds that Vlad has already left to kill Vinnie.
 He also discovers that Winterson was Vlad's mistress and was secretly helping him.
 Max manages to save Vinnie from Vlad's men, and the two head to Mona's hideout to seek her help.
-However, Vlad ambushes them, killing Vinnie and injuring Max, though not before revealing that Mona is working for Woden.
+However, Vlad ambushes them, killing Vinnie and injuring Max for killing Winterson, though not before revealing that Mona is working for Woden and Woden indirectly caused the deaths of Max's family five years ago when he sent the Project Valhalla file to the District Attorney to expose Nicole Horne's (Jane Gennaro) crimes, but instead the file was accidentally sent to and discovered by Max's wife, Michelle.
 After Mona rescues Max, the two head to Woden's mansion to save him from Vlad.
 After eliminating Vlad's men, Mona suddenly betrays Max and attempts to follow her orders to kill him, but finds herself unable to do so because of her feelings for him.
-Realizing this, Vlad shoots Mona, then kills Woden when the latter confronts him.
+Realizing this, Vlad shoots Mona and kills Woden, when the latter confronts him.
 Max fights Vlad as the mansion burns around them, and eventually kills him.
-As the police arrive at the scene, Max returns to Mona, who dies in his arms.
+As the police arrive at the scene, Max returns to Mona, who dies peacefully in his arms.
 Despite this, Max has come to terms with all the tragedy in his life, and is ready to move on.
 In an alternate ending unlocked on the highest difficulty, Mona survives, and she and Max kiss.
+The third game confirms Mona's death as the canon version.